-Well before you have moved house, create a shortlist of schools in your area that you would be happy to send your child or children to.
+Well before you have moved house, make a school shortlist.
+List the schools in your new area that you would be happy to send your child or children to.
 It is advised to keep your child enrolled in his or her current school at this point, in case anything happens to push back moving day.

-A good place to start school scouting is the Ofsted website, which allows you to search for schools within a certain proximity to your new home.
+A good website for school scouting is Ofsted, which allows you to search for schools close by your new home.
 From there you will be able to read all reports published in regards to each individual school’s performance.

-Equally, the Department of Education website will help you compare schools in the area in terms of academic results, attendance, finance and school characteristics (such as number of pupils enrolled and ratio of boys to girls).
+Equally, the Department of Education website will help you compare schools in the area in terms of academic results, finance, attendance, and other school characteristics (such as number of pupils enrolled and ratio of boys to girls).

-Once you have shortlisted a number of schools, contact their administration office to find out subscriptions and popularity to gauge how successful your application will be.
-If the school is oversubscribed, it is unlikely your application will be accepted, although you can always appeal which we will come to a little later in the article.
+Once you have shortlisted a number of schools, contact the office to find out subscriptions and popularity to gauge how successful your application will be.
+If the school is oversubscribed, it is unlikely your child will be accepted, although you can always appeal which we will come to a little later in the article.

-You will need to have proof of your new address before applying for a new school.
+Proof of address for your new home will be needed when applying for a new school.

-Each local authority is different, but they will generally ask for evidence of your address, which can be a solicitor’s letter confirming the move in date, a formal lease agreement from an approved letting agent, or a utility bill if you have already moved in.
+Each local authority is different, but they will generally ask for evidence of your address, which can be a letter from your solicitor confirming moving date, a utility bill for your new address, or a copy of the lease agreement from your letting agent.

-For security, it is worth applying for a number of schools to ensure your child will have somewhere to go once you have moved house.
+For security, it is worth applying to a range of schools to be certain your child will have somewhere to go once you have moved house.